BerryMuchocho/BerryMuchocho/README.md

 - 👋 Hi, I’m @BerryMuchocho
 - 👀 I’m interested in cloud engineer projects
-- 🌱 I’m currently learning python and node.js
+- 🌱 I’m currently learning Front-End Web development
 - 💞️ I’m looking to collaborate on entry level AWS cloud engineer projects, python projects
 - 📫 How to reach me..email muchocho13@gmail.com
 - ⚡ Fun fact: "The cloud is like a high-tech Swiss Army knife—versatile, powerful, and essential for modern life.
 As an AWS Cloud Practitioner, I’m learning to master every tool in it!